wp-plugins/custom-content-shortcode/readme.txt

 == Description ==

-The **[content]** shortcode displays any of the following content: posts, pages, custom post types, custom fields, files, images, attachments, menus, and widget areas.
+The **[content]** shortcode displays any of the following: posts, pages, custom post types, custom fields, files, images, attachments, menus, or widget areas.

 The **[loop]** shortcode performs query loops.
 It can display, for example, available products in a category, or excerpts from the 5 most recent posts.